jumpinjackie/forge-e33-mod/design/GREEN.md

 Creature - Human Expeditioner
 This creature can't be blocked except by creatures with flying.
 When this creature dies, create a Chroma token.
+---
+I still remember the first mountain we scaled.
+Watching the sun rise above the clouds was magical.
+But rappelling down as we set the handholds was pure exhilaration. - Fleur

 3/2
 ```